RDTK/documentation/source/getting_started.rst

 However, running the |project| on other Linux flavors is also possible.
 To this end, please substitute the corresponding distribution dependent commands, e.g., ``apt-get install``

+This tutorial serves as an introduction.
+The resulting installation is fully usable -- however, if you plan to deploy a 'production' system, please also consider the reading :ref:`advanced` configuration.

-In order to get started, you will need to install the following dependencies to run |project| tools.
+Now, in order to get started, you will need to install the following dependencies to run |project| tools.
 Open a terminal and run:

 .. code-block:: bash